Non-equilibrium universality in the dynamics of dissipative cold atomic gases: The setup

-In the limit of strong dephasing the dynamics of this system is well described by a rate equation \cite{Ates06, Ates07-2,PRL-KinC,Marcuzzi14} for the probability vector $\mathbf{v}$ whose components are the statistical weights of the classical spin configurations (e.g., $\ket{\ldots \uparrow \uparrow \downarrow \ldots}$):
+In the limit of strong dephasing, i.e. $\gamma\gg\Gamma,\Omega$, a perturbative treatment of the full dissipative quantum dynamics allows for the description of the dynamics of this system by means of a classical rate equation for the probability vector $\mathbf{v}$ whose components are the statistical weights of the classical spin configurations (e.g., $\ket{\ldots \uparrow \uparrow \downarrow \ldots}$).
+The derivation of said equation is discussed in a more general framework in Refs. \cite{PRL-KinC,Marcuzzi14,Ates06, Ates07-2}, to which we refer the interested reader.
+Here we report the one corresponding to the setup outlined above: